We work with young people around sexual health and emotional well-being.

 For one to one support please download and complete the appropriate referral form below or contact us on 01482327044

 The BYM project exists to meet the needs of boys and young men aged 11-19 in Hull and the surrounding areas.
 The interventions they project can deliver are as follows:

-Emotional Control sessions within school.
-Groups of around 5 BYM who have been highlighted by the school as being unable to control their emotions, normally displaying quite aggressive behaviour within school.
-This project aims to help these young people express their emotions in a healthier way by learning to spot the early triggers and giving techniques to help control emotions better.
+The project also offers a 5 week programme in schools, working with small groups of young men who have been identified by the school as needing extra support with emotional control, these could be young men potentially displaying quite aggressive behaviours within school.
+The programme aims to help these young people express their emotions in a healthier way, by learning to spot the early triggers and giving techniques to help control emotions better.

-If you have a query about a referral or want any more information please email me at firstname.lastname@example.org
+If you have a query about a referral or want any more information please email Luke Medcalf firstname.lastname@example.org call 01482 327044

-Please ensure to complete as much as possible with as mcuh detail as you are able to provide as this will help us with initial assessment and allocation.
+When completing the referral form, please ensure to complete as much as possible with as much detail as you are able to provide as this will help us with initial assessment and allocation.